Baishe Srabon

-Initially planned as a telefilm, the film marks Mukherji's second collaboration with Prosenjit Chatterjee, and Ghose's comeback to acting after a 29-year absence.
-Partially inspired by the 2008 American crime-thriller Righteous Kill, the film brought the thriller genre back to Bengali cinema after a long time.
-Announced in December 2010, and principal photography commenced in January 2011.
+Initially planned as a telefilm with a different cast, the film marks Mukherji's second collaboration with Prosenjit Chatterjee, and Ghose's comeback to acting after a 29-year absence.
+Partially modeled on the characters of the American crime thriller Seven (1995), the film brought the thriller genre back to Bengali cinema after a long time.
+The film was announced in December 2010, and principal photography commenced in January 2011.
 Filming took places in Kolkata and Howrah, with portions being shot in Shimla and Nainital.
 Anupam Roy composed its soundtrack, while score was provided by Indraadip Dasgupta.
 It is the first film to have the Hungry movement in the 1960s in its storyline.

-Upon release, it received highly positive reviews from critics and was one of the highest-grossing Bengali films of 2011 and considered as a cult film among the Bengali audience.
-It.
-The core plot of the film was based on the 2008 crime-thriller Righteous Kill.
+Upon release, it received highly positive reviews from critics and was one of the highest-grossing Bengali films of 2011.
+It is now considered as a cult film among the Bengali audience.

-The spin-off sequel to the film, Dwitiyo Purush, was released on 23 January 2020 and a direct prequel Dawshom Awbotaar, was released on 19 October 2023.
+The sequel named Dwitiyo Purush, was released on 23 January 2020 and the prequel named Dawshom Awbotaar, was released on 19 October 2023.
 Both were directed by Srijit Mukherji.

 Plot

-Several murders have taken place throughout Kolkata, for which a serial killer is believed to be responsible.
-The killer strikes in accordance with verses of Bengali poetry, which he leaves next to his victims.
-The police are baffled; ACP Abhijit Pakrashi struggles to solve the case, which takes a toll on his relationship with his girlfriend, Amrita Mukherjee, a TV journalist.
-Abhijit's superior officer, Commissioner Amit Kumar Srivastav, brings back ex-DCP Probir Roy Chowdhury, to help solve the case.
-Probir, who was suspended for his violent methods, is notoriously ill-tempered and foul-mouthed.
-Probir and Abhijit work together, while Amrita and her colleague Surjo Sinha, research serial killers for a TV series, whose thirteenth-and-final episode will be about a contemporary killer.
-Meanwhile, eccentric poet, Nibaron Chakraborty, who considers himself to be a part of the Hungry Generation, wanders Kolkata at night reciting poems.

-For her research, Amrita visits a prison where the warden remembers Rafique Ahmed and his only confidant during his 18 years of imprisonment: Nibaron Chakraborty.
-She and Surjo go to Nibaron's house to question him; after being greeted by his servant, Swapan, they are convinced he is insane when Nibaron says he has a meeting with "Rabindranath".
-They almost succeed in learning about Rafique when Surjo angers him by mentioning the book fair arson, for which he was imprisoned.

-While investigating the case, Abhijit sees Amrita and Surjo together.
-Jealous and drunk, Abhijit goes to Probir's house and pours out his heart; he tells Probir that he lost his father at a young age, and tries to avoid alcohol because of what it did to his father.